Technical Manuals .. (click here) Test your 'Player'.. (click here)

 Questions always arise on the matter of how to determine when the secondary valve is moving 3/64".
 You may order stock no. 1474 valve gapping tool.
 This is inserted before the wooden pouch button is returned to the valve stem.
 The .035 thickness of this gauge plus the .010 thickness of the top plate will give approximately the 3/64" space.
 Another method would be to space the travel by trial and error, so that with the addition of a paper shim thrown in temporarily between the valve plate and the valve surface, the movement is practically none.
 There needs to be enough give on this test to make sure that the shim is not holding up the valve plate.
 Once one valve has been set, you may be able to compare the remaining valve spacing by referring to the "jiggle" or feel of the first one.
 Actually the 3/64" movement represents a "happy medium".
 It allows a maximum plus or minus error of .010 either way, without adversely affecting the performance.
 So you can see by this, it is not all that critical.

 If you "shoot" for this 3/64" travel visually, you should come close enough to this, not to be concerned.
-Visual or adjustment by "feel" is much faster than using a gauge, but the gauge is made available for those that may not otherwise trust their judgement.
+Visual or adjustment by "feel" is much faster than using a gauge, but the gauge is made available for those that may not otherwise trust their judgment.

 All leather is porous to some degree.
 The original leather used in the Standard action for seating against the valve plate was a firm calf skin which reduced the porosity seating against the plate to a very low degree.
 However, it has been determined by Player Piano Co., that a more suitable leather for this. is a kid skin with a patent leather finish.
 This shiny-non-porous surface is 100% airtight.
-The use of the No. 1114 valve leather replacement should result in a tightness overall. in the valves seating, which will surpass that of the player action when it was "factory new".
+The use of the No. 1114 valve leather replacement should result in a tightness overall in the valves seating, which will surpass that of the player action when it was "factory new".

-On the matter of replacing the fibre valve guides with new ones (nos.
+On the matter of replacing the fiber valve guides with new ones (nos.
 1109 or 1497) the guide hole in these replacements are without the bushing cloth lining.
 Time has shown that similar valve guides in other types of player actions of similar function, which have eliminated this felt bushing, have shown no appreciable wear over the years, in comparison to cloth bushed guide holes of the Standard action.
 Therefore, the decision to eliminate this feature, in the making of replacements.
 It is also much easier to ream these holes, when necessary (there were a few variations of valve stem diameter used).
 Not only is this cheaper to produce (and therefore hold down the price) but over the long run, actually will last many years longer, and in addition be impervious to the possibility of being nibbled away by the almost invisible felt mite, which in unusual cases has caused total devastation in some player actions (after the felt feast).
-However, it is reluctantly pointed out, that there is one negative feature also: This requires that in order for the wider, threaded. end of the valve stem to pass through the unbushed hole, it must be "wound" through, thus it forces threads upon the fibre, but does not affect the guiding area.
+However, it is reluctantly pointed out, that there is one negative feature also: This requires that in order for the wider, threaded. end of the valve stem to pass through the unbushed hole, it must be "wound" through, thus it forces threads upon the fiber, but does not affect the guiding area.

 Moths are frequently blamed for the destructions of all felt used in player pianos.
 Actually a moth is too large to enter most felt areas except the piano hammers, where eggs are laid and larva feeds on the felt later.
 Certainly it would be impossible for a moth to crawl through the largest opening in the player action the atmosphere valve port.
 If there is evidence of felt damage, either in the valve guide bushings or felts under the piano keys, the possibility of active mites may be exterminated by liberally spraying stock no. 470 Moth Proof Spray.